timhwang21/gitbook/cli/tools.md

 # Tools

-Most of the CLI tools I heavily use can be found in my [dotfiles](https://github.com/timhwang21/dotfiles/blob/master/bootstrap-download.sh).
-These are the tools I consider to provide significant productivity boosts, and are tools I automatically install on any new machine.
+In my opinion, optimizing and building proficiency in the tools you use is one of the highest rate of return activities you can do as an engineer.
+Good tools are productivity multipliers, and give their benefit across different contexts.

-Out of these, several stand out as being incredibly useful and not necessarily well-known.
-I consider these extremely large productivity multipliers and would recommend them to anyone.
+Below are several tools that stand out to me as being both incredibly useful and not necessarily well-known (or have benefits that aren't easily conveyed).

+For a full list of the tools I use, take a look at my [dotfiles](https://github.com/timhwang21/dotfiles/blob/master/bootstrap-download.sh).

 ## [asciinema](https://github.com/asciinema/asciinema) - terminal recorder